blucap/hugo-martien/content/event/eaacourse3/index.md

 event: EAA ARC Python course
 event_url: https://martien.netlify.app/book/example/

 summary: Python commands and variable types.
+Click on the **Course** link in the header of this page to view the course outline and course schedule with associated video presentations.
 abstract: "Python commands and variable types."

 # Talk start and end times.